Frequent Asked Questions (FAQ)

 What can I do if I suffer from dry, itchy scalp?

-If you have a dry, flaky itchy scalp or suffer from atopic eczema, try to use shampoos with as few tensides as possible.
+If you have a dry, flaky itchy scalp or suffer from atopic eczema, try to use shampoos with only mild surfactants (i).
 To avoid further irritation, avoid products with fragrances, colorants and alcohol.
 We recommend Eucerin® Dry Skin Relief Shampoo with 5% Urea which can be used daily.
-Proven to prevent the scalp from becoming drier, it also relieves itching with polidocanol.
+Proven to prevent the scalp from becoming drier, it also helps relieve itching with polidocanol.

 Why are Eucerin Dry Skin products fragrance-free?

 Irritant dermatitis is a condition that causes skin to react to a particular irritant in a product.
 The most common irritants are fragrances, which are found in many skin, hair care and cleansing products.
-Since fragrances are the most common causes of reactions, Eucerin developed Dry Skin products specifically without fragrance for patients with skin irritations, allergies and eczema.
-Without a fragrance the actual odor of the ingredients or the packaging can be observed.
+Since fragrances are the most common causes of reactions, Eucerin developed Dry Skin products specifically without fragrance to be suitable for patients with skin irritations, allergies and eczema.

 Are overdoses or incorrect doses of urea (i) possible?

 An overdose of the ingredient in the conventional sense isn't possible because urea (i) is a natural substance and the skin "absorbs" just as much as it needs to replenish itself.
-Dermatologists usually recommend starting with a concentration of at least 3% to see best results (smooth skin, relief from itching).
+Our specialists recommend starting with a concentration of at least 5% to see best results (smooth skin, relief from itching).

-Face care: Urea concentrations up to 5% To protect the sensitive eyes/area around the eyes, use urea (i) concentrations up to 5%.
+Face care: Urea concentrations of 5% To protect the sensitive eyes/area around the eyes, use urea (i) concentrations of 5%.
 This should achieve the desired effects in thin-skin areas and sensitive facial skin.

 What's urea (i)?

-A colorless and fragrance-free solid substance at room temperature, Urea is synthesized from both anorganic salts, potassium cyanate and ammonium sulphate.
+A colourless and fragrance-free solid substance at room temperature, Urea is synthesized from ammonia and carbon dioxide.
 We call urea (i) a "natural" substance because it is present in the outer epidermis of the skin as a natural integral component.
 However, the urea (i) used in our Eucerin® products is obtained synthetically.

 With increasing age, the body's inherent production of skin lipids and its ability to store water decreases.
 Skin becomes increasingly more dry, raw and flaky.
 Fine lines begin to appear.
-By topically supplying natural moisturizing factors (i), such as urea (i), skin's ability to hold moisture increases.
-Using moisturizers (i) daily rehydrates the top layers of the skin making it smoother, softer and better protected from the environment.
+By topically supplying natural moisturising factors (i), such as urea (i), skin's ability to hold moisture increases.
+Using moisturisers daily rehydrates the top layers of the skin making it smoother, softer and better protected from the environment.

 Are all facial skin products suitable for the eye area?